-In cases where the vacated tenant owes RRHA a balance, the account shall be reconciled in accordance with this procedure and forwarded to the Regional Director within 15 days after processing the termination.
+In cases where the vacated tenant owes RRHA a balance, the account shall be reconciled in accordance with this procedure and forwarded to the Regional Director within 45 days 15 business days after processing the termination.
 The former tenant will be mailed a copy of the reconciliation letter (forwarding address or the last known address) stating charges owed RRHA.